sandhyanair83/Recipe-Generator/README.md

 # Recipe-Generator
-Recommend recipes based on the ingredients provided by the user
+Recommend recipes based on the ingredients provided by the user,also provide details about the food,calorie details etc